moechofe/lowresrmx/asset.dev/manual.md

 - and priority to show the sprite on top of bg cells with priorities.

 The 170 sprites are drawn in order from 170th (bottom) to 1st (top).
-The sprite numbers range start at zero 0, so the last one is 169.
+The sprite numbers range starts at 0, so the last one is 169.

 Sprites are groups of characters ranging from 1x1 to 4x4.
-The difference with background is that you only choose the top-left character.
+The difference with backgrounds is that you only choose the top-left character.
 The other character numbers are dependent on the top-left one.
-To compute it, add 16 from the first one to reach the character at the right, and add 16 from the first one to get the one below.
+To compute them, add 1 from the first one to reach the character to the right, and add 16 from the first one to get the one below.

 Example with a 2x2 sprite with the first character to be 1: